Suwayomi/Suwayomi-JUI/README.md

 ![image](resources/icon.png)
 # Tachidesk-JUI
-A free and open source manga reader to read manga from a [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server) instance.
+A free and open source manga reader to read manga from a [Tachidesk-Server][tachidesk-server] instance.

 Tachidesk-JUI can run Tachidesk-Server on its own, or connect to an already hosted server.